-The folks over at the Dill Pickle Club facilitated an animated, intimate, cozy and rich discussion of Portland’s musical history.
+The folks over at the Dill Pickle Club (now Know Your City) facilitated an animated, intimate, cozy and rich discussion of Portland’s musical history.
 The first installment of their Northwest Passage series, dinner lectures examining the history of independent music in the NW, dispelled the myths that lectures are boring and has me on the edge of my seat for next month’s commingling.

 Portland is made up of transplants.
 People who don’t have Portland’s history.
 So it’s a treat when the people who’ve crafted the city I can’t leave share their stories.

 The sweetest soul I’ve encountered in some time.
 (Only after looking at the poster again do I notice the title “A Life in Soul” which has me at last understanding how Soul music got its name.)
 It all started with a smile as we crossed each other on the rainy street.
 He was headed to the Waypost as I was headed down the street for a place to wait outside of the rain for the event space to open.
 People rarely look you in the eye and smile as authentically as this man does.

 As Eric Isaacson, founder of esteemed Mississippi Studios interviews Thomas, I find myself thinking I can listen to these guys talk all night.
 Thomas plays some snippets of his songs from the 60s and 70s and gets the whole crowd grooving.
 It’s rare that I’m able to participate in a group that includes old and young and black and white- something I’ve been complaining about to my friends for some time.
 Time starts bend, too.
 As Eric and Ural rap back and forth, a scene unfolds on the corner near NE Williams and Fremont, just outside the window.
 Ural’s playing music a cappella with a gang of folk while kids start dancing in the street.
 The cops roll by, thinking they’ll be bustin up a fight but it ain’t no thing.